Creating a Second Language Section in WordPress

 Let’s face it: automated translation software just does not cut it.
 So what if I want to translate my English-based WordPress website into Spanish or another language?

 This can be done with a little bit of template editing and some unique pages.
 The suggestions below will help you establish an alternative navigation menu, display an alternative header, and create content with a unique template.
-All of these steps are supported with the latest WordPress (3.x) so no plugin necessary!
+All of these steps are supported with the latest WordPress so no plugin is necessary!

 Create some new pages.

 Testing your new section will be much easier if you have some pages to populate the menu first.
 Create at least one page in your language.
-Be careful not to use accents or other special characters in the url (if you have one in the title you will need to edit the url).
-The url structure should be basic letters and dashes to prevent breaking the ability to view that page.
+Be careful not to use accents or other special characters in the URL (if you have one in the title you will need to edit the URL).
+The URL structure should be basic letters and dashes to prevent breaking the ability to view that page.
 You can Publish these new pages, assuming you did not include them in the menu of your live website (English version) – so they are still behind the scenes for now.

 Make a new menu.